gornskew/lisply-mcp/README.md

 The script also supports configuration via environment variables.
 You can specify variables with the "LISPLY_" prefix or with no prefix:

-**Note:** It's important to distinguish between host ports (visible on the host system) and container ports (internal to the container):
+**Note:** It's important to keep straight the difference between host ports (listening on and reachable from the host system) and container ports (internal to the container, visible to the Lisply backend service process):

 | Environment Variable | Description | Default |
 |----------------------|-------------|---------|